Croquet: Where Wednesday Afternoons Start to Matter

 What if I'm terrible?

-If you've retired and found you have more quiet afternoons than you expected, croquet might be exactly what fills them.
+If you've retired and found you have more quiet afternoons than you expected, croquet might fill them.